 How then does one arrive at the correct and true day for the beginning of the scriptural new year?
 This day would also be a New Moon Day and be labeled Abib 1 (also called Nisan 1) being the first day of the month.

 As many are aware, there is a general consensus that the main criteria for determining the beginning of the year is twofold.
 First, the time of the year must be springtime based upon the visual inspection of the green ears of barley.
 Second, the first visible crescent of the new moon must be physically seen by someone during the time of the green ears of barley.
 Also, it should be noted that the location for the barley inspection and visual sighting of the new moon is another debatable issue.

-As an attempt to end all possible confusion and debates, it seems that the so-called “Sacred Name” leaders and teachers take it upon themselves to decide the truth of the matter, all the while claiming to derive their authority from Scriptures.
+As an attempt to end all possible confusion and debates, it seems that the so-called elders and teachers of Yahweh’s truth take it upon themselves to decide the truth of the matter, all the while claiming to derive their authority from Scriptures.

 With that said, let’s begin our investigation into the matter of the scriptural New Year.

 Per Scriptures there are two divisions (seasons) of the year, summer and winter.

 . . . you have made summer and winter.
 (Psalms 74:17)

 . . . it shall continue in summer as in winter.
 (Zechariah 14:8)

 When we apply these divisions (seasons) with today’s recognition of four seasons then the scriptural summer is equivalent to spring-summer and the scriptural winter is equivalent to autumn-winter.

 The next point to consider is the fact that the scriptural year is not purely a lunar calendar, for if that were the case there would never be a reason to intercalate a 13th moon every so many years, as was done in the time of Yahushua the messiah.
 There would only be 12 moons per lunar year without any reference to the seasons.